eduardojigub/nlw-habit-tracker-explorer/README.md

 ## 🔖 Layout

-You can preview the project layout through [DESSE LINK](https://www.figma.com/community/file/1195327109778210238).
+You can preview the project layout through [HERE](https://www.figma.com/community/file/1195327109778210238).
 You must have an account at [Figma](https://figma.com) to access it.

 ## :memo: License